-Federati
+Federating Institutional Private Clouds

-The was formally recognized as an EGI-InSPIRE task, under the SA2 technology coordination umbrella, and integrated in the EGI InSPIRE DoW.
+The federated clouds task force was formally recognized at the beginning of the year as an EGI-InSPIRE task, under the SA2 technology coordination umbrella, and integrated in the EGI InSPIRE DoW.

 The two main goals of the task force are:

-Technological integration: (guidelines for the) interoperability between cloud platforms and integration with the EGI ore latform.
+Technological integration: (guidelines for the) interoperability between cloud platforms and integration with the EGI Core Infrastructure Platform.

 Recruitment of user communities that would be willing to be early adopter of the federated test bed.